slsa-framework/slsa/docs/spec/draft/terminology.md

     the build image producer outputs provenance describing this process.
 2.  *Build environment instantiation*: The hosted build platform calls into the *host interface* to create a new instance of a build environment from a given build image.
-The *build agent* begins to wait for an incoming build dispatch.
+The *compute agent* waits for an incoming build dispatch.
 For the SLSA BuildEnv track, the host interface in the compute platform attests to the integrity of the environment's *initial state* during its boot process.